-We got a Comcast Xfinity X1 DVR installed in order to utilize their accessible talking TV guide feature.
-Well, this digital video recorder (DVR) in now nearly completely accessible to blind and vision impaired users; a capability which we appreciate the most out of all its plethora of television viewing features.
+We got a Comcast Xfinity X1 DVR installed in order to use their talking TV guide features.
+Well, this digital video recorder (DVR) in now near-fully accessible to blind and vision impaired users.
+We like this the most out of all its many of TV viewing features.

-However, in addition to the talking guide, the X1 DVR is state-of-the-art in terms of time-shift television watching.
-It allows recording of up to four different shows at the same time while you watch a fifth.
+But besides the talking guide, the X1 DVR is state-of-the-art in terms of time-shift TV watching.
+It allows recording of up to four shows at the same time while you watch a fifth.

 Benefits, Pros, Features, and Advantages of the Xfinity X1 DVR

 All TV stations in the user’s current subscription package are listed onscreen.
 They display in a grid, that also shows the current program for each station.
 YOu can also see the upcoming shows too.